authcompanion/authcompanion2/README.md

 ## Introduction

-AuthCompanion aims to satisfy the most common authentication and user management needs for web applications.
+AuthCompanion aims to satisfy the most common authentication and user management needs for web application.

 With AuthC you can:

-- Confidently store your web application's user accounts
-- Securely handle the registration, login, logout, and account recovery of your applicaiton's users
+- Securely handle the registration, login, logout, and account recovery of your applicaiton user accounts.
+- Users can register and login wth traditional passwords or go passwordless by using a passkey with their mobile device
-- Generate and validate [JWTs](https://jwt.io/introduction), a token used for authenticating users into your application's backend APIs
+- Generate and validate [JWTs](https://jwt.io/introduction), a token used for your user's session and authenticating them into your application's backend APIs
+- Confidently store and manage your web application's user accounts

 ## Try it

 The instructions below will launch the default server for development purposes.
-Please see the env.example file for more details on the server configuration options.
+Please see the env.example file for more details on the server configuration options as you move to production environments.

 ### With Docker